Canon 1Ds Mark II vs Hasselblad X1D II

 Travel and landscape photographers will find it useful that the X1D II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The X1D II is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the 1Ds Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds Mark II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1Ds Mark II was succeeded by the Canon 1Ds Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.
+Further information on the features and operation of the 1Ds Mark II and X1D II can be found, respectively, in the Canon 1Ds Mark II Manual (free pdf) or the online Hasselblad X1D II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds Mark II and the Hasselblad X1D II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.